We offer telehealth appointments!

 What don’t I get with a telehealth visit?
 The nature of telehealth means we cannot provide you hands-on manual therapy and assessment.
 If we discover through our telehealth visits that you would benefit from hands-on care you can opt to schedule an in-person session, as well.
 If you live out of town and would like to travel to see us, we offer intensive experiences, including multiple appointments during one week, to provide you comprehensive care and treatment.

 Interested in scheduling a telehealth visit?
-Book an appointment yourself online, using our secure portal by clicking the “Book an Appointment” button at the top of our homepage or by calling 616.516.4334.
-You may schedule either a one-hour evaluation, for first time patients, or a 30 minute follow up appointment after you have been evaluated.
+Either click here to request an appointment or call 616.516.4334.
+You may schedule either a one-hour evaluation, for first-time patients, or a 30 minute follow up appointment after you have been evaluated.

 FAQs, what to expect and how to prepare for your telehealth appointment: